Celestin-17/IMSystem/README.md

 # Installation

 - To set up your environment for launching the app, you need to create a .env file in the root directory of your project.
 There you need to fill in the credentials for your PostgreSQL database and the SMTP credentials.
+- The credentials.py file provides an example of the required .env variables.

 - Once the .env file is created, you need to run create_db.py to initialize the db tables